 I’ve recently been on holiday and the friend that I was travelling with and I decided that we would treat ourselves to a lounge at the airport prior to departure.
 Much as this was very much a treat for us, in hindsight we actually saved quite a lot of money by doing this.
-I’m going to show you how we saved money and show that it really is a great value for money option when travelling, especially when booking through a company like Holiday Extras.
+I’m going to show you how we saved money and show that it really is a great value for money option when travelling.

 Food and drink